MicrosoftDocs/azure-devops-docs/docs/boards/get-started/manage-boards.md

 ## Customize your work item types

 You and your team can start using all work-tracking tools immediately after you create a project.
 But often, one or more users want to customize the experience to meet one or more business needs.
-Although you can customize the process easily through the user interface, you'll want to establish a methodology for who will manage the updates and evaluate requests.
+You can customize the process easily through the user interface.
+As such, you'll want to establish a methodology for who will manage the updates and evaluate requests.

 > [!NOTE]
 > By default, organization owners and users added to the **Project Collection Administrators** security group are granted permission to create, edit, and manage processes used to customize the work-tracking experience.
 If you want to lock down who is able to perform these tasks, you can set permissions at the organization-level to **Deny**.